jpweytjens/johannesweytjens.be/about/index.md

 ---

 <p></p>
 I'm a physicist turned economist.
-I'm a keen fan of LaTeX, python and open source software.
+I'm a fan of LaTeX, python and open source software.